Preserving & Promoting Treasures of the Past...our Heritage Breeds

 The Highland is the oldest registered breed of cattle, with the first herd book being established in 1884.
 Highland beef is meat that is lean, well marbled and flavorful, with little outside waste fat (the Highland is insulated by long hair rather than a thick layer of fat).
 For over 20 years, the Highland and Highland crosses have graded in the top of their respective classes at the prestigious National Western Stock Show in Denver, Colorado.

-Our Pastured, Better than Organic Beef is available in our 30lb variety pack, By the Quarter of Half.
-And we almost always have 1lb packages of ground beef or Stew Meat at the farm.
+Our Pastured, Better than Organic Beef is available in our 25 lb variety pack, by the Quarter or Half.
+And we almost always have 1 lb packages of Ground Beef, Stew Meat or Kabob Cubes at the farm.

 See our Ordering Instruction page for more details.

 Brown Egg Layers from Grandma's day

 Sorry, but due to State Health Regulations...we DO NOT sell any live poultry or eggs for hatching..

 You won't find any antibiotics, animal by-products, preservatives or hormones in any of our farm animals.
 Simply put, your Heritage Turkey should be the most flavorful, tender, juicy and HEALTHY turkey you will ever taste!